-Section 2 Severe Weather and School Cancellations
+Severe Weather and School Cancellations

-The Superintendent may close public schools in case of severe weather.
-Representatives of the Superintendent's staff will notify local news media and contact parents through Connect Ed when inclement weather warrants such action.
+The Superintendent of Schools is authorized by the Board of Education to close public schools in case of severe weather.
+Representatives of the Superintendent's staff will notify local news media when inclement weather warrants such action.
 The information is broadcast regularly by radio and television stations.
+HPS also utilizes an automated phone notification system to inform parents and staff of school closings and delayed starting times.

-Decision to Close Schools.
-A decision to close school is made when forecasts by the weather service, law enforcement advisories or civil defense officials indicate that it would be unwise to hold school.
-If possible, a decision about the next school day will be made by 9 p.m. for announcement during the 10 p.m. news.
+Decision to Close Schools - A decision to close school is made when forecast by the weather service and civil defense officials indicate that it would be unwise for students to go to school.
 An early decision is not always possible because of uncertain weather conditions.
-School officials will make periodic assessments of conditions during the night and will decide early in the morning (by 6 a.m. if possible).
-In any case, an announcement will be made to the news media when schools will be closed.
-In some instances, schools will be open, but certain services may be cancelled (bus transportation, preschool, student activities).
+School officials will make periodic assessment of conditions during the night and will decide early in the morning.
+In any case, an announcement will be made to the news media when schools will be closed and the automated calling system will be activated.
+In some instances, schools will be open, but certain services may be canceled (bus transportation, preschool, student activities).
+Some staff may be designated as being required to come to school even in the event of a school closing.

-After School Starts.
-Every attempt will be made to avoid closing school once classes are in session.
-In some instances closing school during the day is inevitable if children are to safely return home before the brunt of a major storm hits.
-In these cases as much advance notice as possible will be given to parents.
-If school is closed during the day, the notice will be broadcast by the media and parents will be contacted by Connect Ed.
-Parents should have a plan in place to accommodate these circumstances.
+After School Starts - Every attempt will be made to avoid closing school once classes are in session.
+In some instances, closing school during the day is inevitable if children are to safely return home before the brunt of a major storm hits.
+In these cases, as much advance notice as possible will be given.
+If school is closing during the day, staff will be notified and parents will be notified via media broadcast and the automated calling system.
+Teachers will be responsible for remaining with students until all students have safely left school or the administration has made arrangements for remaining students.

-Parental Decisions.
-Parents may decide to keep their children at home in inclement weather because of personal circumstances.
+Parental Decisions - Parents may decide to keep their children at home in inclement weather because of personal circumstances.
 Students absent because of severe weather when school is in session will be marked absent.

-The absence will be treated like any other absence for legitimate causes provided parents properly notify the school of their decision.
-Parents may pick up their children in inclement weather during the school day.
-Students will not normally be dismissed from school during severe weather on the basis of a telephone request.
+Teachers should treat the absence like any other absence for legitimate causes provided parents properly notify the school of their decision.
+Parents may pick up their children in inclement weather (except in case of a tornado) at any time during the school day.